 Whether it be Champion Men’s Club, a local smoker, Deadwood, Vegas or Blackhawk, playing cards was a favorite pastime for Tim.

 Tim loved reading, had a heck of a memory and possessed a talent for storytelling.
 He had a great sense of humor and could always make others laugh.

 Tim loved his family and was proud of his kids and grandkids.
 He enjoyed taking his grandkids for rides in the Ranger, practicing their driving skills on the farm, spending time with them at Champion Lake or taking them to feed the bottle calves.

 Tim was preceded in death by his parents; grandparents William and Gladys Shrum and William and Grace Tyerman; uncles Carl Lutz and Gene Tyerman; and aunts Alice and Margaret Tyerman.

-Services for Tim Tyerman will be held at 10:30 a.m. on Thursday, March 1 at the Champion Community Center in Champion with Kent Swink officiating.
+Services for Tim Tyerman were held on Thursday, March 1 at the Champion Community Center in Champion with Kent Swink officiating.

 In lieu of flowers, the family suggests memorials to the Champion Community Center or Nebraska Medicine Office of Development.